wp-plugins/user-blocker/readme.txt

 == Changelog ==
 verion 1.0 first realse.

+Version 1.1:
-Version 1.1: Fixed conflict with wordpress media upload jquery.
+- Fixed conflict with wordpress media upload jquery.
+- By default users will be displayed, not roles
+- Time has been included with date to block user for particlur time frame.
+- Timezone will be according to wordpress options timezone and time will be calulated based on that timezone.

 == Upgrade notice ==